neilime/twbs-helper-module/CONTRIBUTING.md

 ## Styleguides

-- Code MUST respect the [PSR-12](https://www.php-fig.org/psr/psr-12/) coding style.
+- Code MUST respect the lint rules defined in the project.

 ### Commit Messages